krzentner/language-world/data/gpt-3.5-turbo/chain_md/coffee-pull-0.md

 To grab the mug and pull it to the target location reliably, the robot should perform the following steps:

     Steps:  1.
-Put gripper above mug handle  2.
-Drop gripper around mug handle  3.
-Pull mug towards goal First, put the gripper above the mug handle.
+Put gripper around the handle of the mug  2.
+Lift the mug to release it from the surface  3.
+Pull the mug towards the goal  4.
+Lower the mug onto the surface at the goal
+    First, position the gripper around the handle of the mug, making sure that it is securely grasped and the handle is not blocked by the gripper itself.
-    - When the robot's gripper is not lined up with the mug handle vertically, the robot should put gripper above mug handle.
+    - When the robot's gripper is not around the handle of the mug, the robot should put gripper around the handle of the mug.
-    If the gripper is above the mug handle, try to grab it by moving the gripper down around the mug handle.
+    Next, lift the mug so that it is released from the surface and can be pulled along.
-    - When the robot's gripper is above the mug handle and the robot's gripper is not around mug handle, the robot should drop gripper around the mug handle.
+    - When the mug is not lifted off the surface and the robot's gripper is closed around it, the robot should lift the mug.
+    Then, pull the mug towards the target location, ensuring that the gripper does not lose its grasp on the handle.
-    Once the gripper is around the mug handle, we can try to pull the mug towards the goal.
+    - When the mug is not at the target location and the robot's gripper contains the mug, the robot should pull the mug towards the target location.
+    Finally, lower the mug onto the surface at the target location, making sure that it is not dropped or mishandled.
-    - When the robot's gripper is around the mug handle, the robot should pull mug towards goal.
+    - When the mug is at the target location and the robot's gripper contains the mug, the robot should lower the mug onto the surface at the target location.